 Remark Infrastructure

-Remarks are structured, human- and machine-readable notes emitted by the compiler to explain:
+Remarks are structured, human- and machine-readable notes emitted by the compiler to communicate:

-The RemarkEngine collects finalized remarks during compilation and sends
+The RemarkEngine collects remarks during compilation and routes them to a

 - Stream remarks as passes run